 There is little evidence that analysis of other parameters of synovial fluid is useful in diagnosis.
 It must be remembered that there is variable sensitivity and specificity for each of the tests so diagnosis must be made in the context of all available information, including the clinical context.

-- Urinalysis - dipstick for microscopic haematuria/protein indicating inflammatory condition.
+- Urinalysis - dipstick for microscopic haematuria/protein indicating an inflammatory condition.
 Consider microscopy/culture.

-- Consider rheumatoid factor and other autoantibodies if inflammatory arthritis suspected.
+- Consider rheumatoid factor and other autoantibodies if inflammatory arthritis is suspected.